replicatedhq/help-center/content/docs/kubernetes/customer-installations/high-availability.md

 Once Replicated is installed on the first master, it is possible to add additional master nodes.
 On the Cluster page on the On-Prem Console an "Add Node" button will be visible with the option to generate a script to add an additional master or worker node.
 Additionally, the master node join script can be generated using the CLI command [`replicatedctl cluster node-join-script --master`](https://help.replicated.com/api/replicatedctl/replicatedctl_cluster_node-join-script/).

 ![Add Node Script](/images/post-screens/add-node-k8s-master.png)

+{{< linked_headline "Known Issues" >}}

+- It is not possible to lose the primary master node on an airgapped installation, as the on-prem registry address is advertised as the host IP address of this node.
+It is possible to recover from a server failure manually.
+- Airgapped bundles, as well as the airgapped license must be available on the node on which the Replicated pod is scheduled.
+- Support for upgrading the control plane endpoint ("load balancer address") is limited to changing from a single master IP address to a true load balancer.
+When changing from one load balancer to another it is possible to get certificate errors due to incorrect SANs.
+- When a node is lost, it is possible that Rook may lose quorum, leading to pods with PVCs stuck in creating or terminating states.
+- The [application shell alias](https://help.replicated.com/docs/kubernetes/packaging-an-application/application-properties/#shell-alias) will only work on the node on which the Replicated pod is scheduled.
+- When two masters are joined simultaneously, Etcd can fail due to not enough started members.